tlsfuzzer/tlsfuzzer/CONTRIBUTING.md

   pull request
 * Wait for automatic checks to pass.
 Travis-ci check is mandatory, pull requests which fail it will not be merged.
-Landscape and coveralls failures are not blocking but may require explanation.
+Coveralls and LGTM failures are not blocking but may require explanation.
 Going to codeclimate (see README.md for links) and checking the branch and pull request is also a good idea.